 Acupuncture is one of the many skills used within physiotherapy as an integrated approach to the management of pain and inflammation.
-It is a means of stimulating the body’s own healing chemicals to aid recovery and enhance rehabilitation (getting better, quicker).
+It is a means of stimulating the body’s own healing chemicals to aid recovery and enhance rehabilitation – essentially getting better, quicker.

 Acupuncture within physiotherapy is used against the background of clinical and research evidence.
-The concept of Traditional Chinese Medicine [TCM] is an ancient system of written scripts as far back as 1000BC, founded on the holistic concept of treatment and an acknowledgement of the body’s ability to return to its balanced state of health, given the correct stimulus to do so.
+Traditional Chinese Medicine [TCM] is founded on the holistic concept of treatment and an acknowledgement of the body’s ability to return to its balanced state of health, given the correct stimulus to do so.

 There are many forces within the body that require balance to achieve health and fitness; two forces that are commonly referred to are YIN [negative] and YANG [positive].
 Treatment with Acupuncture is undertaken with the aim of restoring all the body systems to a state of balance (homeostasis).
 This is achieved by an in-depth physiotherapy assessment to determine the source of the imbalance and the correct acupuncture points required to address this imbalance and facilitate the body’s return to a state of health both physically and mentally.

-The body has the ability to “self-repair’’; the use of Acupuncture enhances the repair mechanism and enables an improved recovery time.
-This allows other physiotherapy treatments such as exercise, muscle strengthening and rehabilitation to achieve more effective results.
+The body has the ability to self-repair; the use of Acupuncture enhances the repair mechanism and enables an improved recovery time.
+This allows other physiotherapy treatments such as exercise, massage, muscle strengthening and rehabilitation to achieve more effective results.

 The acupuncture needle will stimulate the flow of QI [pronounced ‘chee’], which circulates in channels or meridians within the body.
 The QI circulates within the deeper organs of the body, from its’ initial connection to the superficial skin.
 Both the superficial energy and the deeper energy can be influenced by the stimulation of specific acupuncture points.
 If injury, disease, emotional trauma or infection occurs, the natural flow of QI within the meridians and organs may well be affected and the result is an altered flow, either a slowing or stagnation of QI causing pain and inflammation, or a deficit of QI, which may cause weakness, exhaustion and longer debilitating disease.
 The stimulation of relevant acupuncture points may free stagnation, reduce excess or indeed, increase QI to the specific area or organ and thus help to restore normal QI flow and balance.